 Mother Earth Ministries-ATC was founded in 2000 and incorporated in Arizona in 2001.
 Our 501(c)(3) non-profit status was approved by the IRS in 2001.
-Our ministry is affiliated with the internationally recognized and respected Aquarian Tabernacle Church headquarter in Index, WA.
-All of the members of Mother Earth Ministries-ATC are volunteers, not employees of the Arizona prison system, although some are authorized religious volunteers within the Arizona Department Of Corrections (D.O.C.).
+Our ministry is affiliated with the internationally recognized and respected Aquarian Tabernacle Church headquartered in Index, WA.
+All of the members of Mother Earth Ministries-ATC are volunteers, not employees of the Arizona prison system, some are authorized religious volunteers within the Arizona Department Of Corrections (D.O.C.).

 Mother Earth Ministries' mission is to provide accurate information about Wicca and other Neo-Pagan religions to interested inmates and prison staff, and to facilitate Pagan prisoners' study and practice of their religion.
 Affiliated with the internationally recognized and respected Aquarian Tabernacle Church, MEM is very much a local group, based in Tucson, Arizona.